Repaya Less friction around personal loans

 $5,000 • first car

-Helping with transportation without weekly confusion
+Helping with a first car without weekly confusion

 Roommates